stephenmckeon/phrg-github-workflow-primer-part-2/README.md

 ![Developer Images](img/developer-images.png?raw=true "Developer Images")

 * Git add, commit, and push your changes
 * Open a PR in Github and include a screenshot of your work in the PR's body.
-You can drag an drop one in there.
+You can drag and drop images directly into the browser.

-It is important to make reviewing Pull Requests as easy on the reviewer as possible.
+It is important to make reviewing Pull Requests as easy for the reviewer as possible.
 It makes assessing your changes much more understandable.

 End this lesson by asking the repo owner to review & merge your work.
 If you are a repo owner, make sure there is a screen shot of the final product in the PR's body before you accept the changes.